How To Get A Personal Loan

 - Bank account information

 - Pay stubs

 - Tax forms

-What Kind of Credit Score Do You Need to Get a Personal Loan?
+What Kind Of Credit Score Do You Need To Get A Personal Loan?

 If you have fair or average credit, it’ll be tougher for you to get approved.
 A credit score is a major part of determining your creditworthiness, but it doesn’t show lenders your entire financial profile.
 Your income gets considered, as well as your employment history in some cases.
-Additional documents may be needed if you’re self-employed or own your own business.
+Additional documents may be needed if you’re self-employed or if you own your own business.

-Where to Get a Personal Loan
+Where To Get A Personal Loan

 You don’t have to step into a brick-and-mortar bank to apply for a personal loan – there are many online lenders offering competitive terms and rates.